- Client: Highways Agency

 - Location: Midlands

 Extra lanes were needed on both sides, including drainage and signal gantries.
-So careful management was key - for traffic as well as local stakeholders.
+So careful construction management was key - for traffic as well as local stakeholders.

-Applying value engineering from day one, we delivered cost reductions of £20 million through clever design, material selection and lean construction techniques.
+Applying value civil engineering from day one, we delivered cost reductions of £20 million through clever design, material selection and lean construction techniques.

 Alongside construction, we preserved and built new habitats, planting indigenous woodlands where possible for local wildlife.